ibm-cloud-docs/cloud-databases/reference-key-protect.md

 {: #key-byok}

 If you use Key Protect, when you provision a database you can also designate a key to encrypt the Cloud Object Storage disk that holds your deployment's backups.

-Bring your own key for backups is only available in the following regions: `us-south`, `us-east`, and `eu-de`.
+- BYOK for backups is available only in US regions `us-south` and `us-east`.{: .note}

-Only keys in the `us-south` and `eu-de` regions are durable to region failures.
-To ensure that your backups are available even if a region failure occurs, you must use a key from `us-south` or `eu-de`, regardless of your deployment location.
+- Only keys in the `us-south` are durable to region failures.
+To ensure that your backups are available even if a region failure occurs, you must use a key from `us-south`, regardless of your deployment's location.{: .important}
-{: .note}

 ### Granting the delegation authorization
 {: #grant-auth}